UKCloud/documentation/articles/other/other-how-delete-sso-user.md

 ---
-title: How to remove access from Single Sign-On users | UKCloud Ltd
+title: How to remove access rights from Single Sign-On users | UKCloud Ltd
 description: Describes the process for removing access from Single Sign-On (SSO) users
 services: other
 author: Sue Highmoor